 As we discuss in this episode, Becky and originally I met at the Whidbey Flower Workshop in 2018, where organizer Tobey Nelson invited me to return and teach a creative writing module.
 Over the three days together, I enjoyed getting to know Becky and was swept up by her infectious personality and her embrace of Slow Flowers Values.
 Since she has joined Slow Flowers, it has been rewarding and fascinating to watch her develop her platform as an activist for sustainable design practices and local flower sourcing in Calgary and beyond.

 When Florists’ Review acquired Canadian Florist magazine at the end of last year, I was eager to connect Becky with the editors.
 As a result, Becky has begun to contribute stories to that publication.

 Her first piece appeared in the March-April issue entitled “Slow Flowers Are Blooming In Canada.”

-Here’s a bit more about today’s guest, excerpted from The Gardener’s Workshop web site:
+Here’s more about Becky, excerpted from Prairie Girl Flowers’ web site:

-Thanks so much for joining me on this journey, seeking new and inspiring voices, people with passion, heart, commitment and expertise to share with you.
-I hope today’s episode gave you at least one inspiring insight or tip to apply to your floral enterprise.
+Thank you so much for joining me today, and I’m so pleased to share the stories and voices of Becky and Jessica — I am continually inspired by the incredible people who are making our world a better place through flowers and farming.
+As I seek new and inspiring voices, people with passion, heart, commitment and expertise to share with you, it’s my wish that today’s episode gave you at least one inspiring insight or tip to apply to your floral enterprise.
 What you gain will be multiplied as you pay it forward and help someone else.

 Truly, we have a vital and vibrant community of flower farmers and floral designers who together define the Slow Flowers Movement.
 As our cause gains more supporters and more passionate participants who believe in the importance of the American cut flower industry, the momentum is contagious.